The Day Albert Einstein Discovered Relativity

 How the New Miracle Immunotherapy Drugs and My Own Immune System Helped Me Fight Stage Four Cancer

 Melanoma without a Cause is a tale of survival following a devastating diagnosis of metastatic melanoma in May 2016.
 Fighting through some heavy side effects, the author is saved by a treatment not available even a few years ago.
 He is given the immunotherapy drugs Yervoy and Opdivo, manufactured by Bristol-Myers Squibb.
 With amazing success, they stimulate his immune system to target and destroy the cancer cells that have spread throughout his body.
-Melanoma with a Cause chronicles the author’s treatment and remarkable turnaround in 2016, and the story is continued in his blog at .
+Melanoma with a Cause chronicles the author’s treatment and remarkable turnaround in 2016, and he is now in remission.
+YAY!

 A Dry and Thirsty Land